 - 1. With the instrument powered off, remove the back of the unit and attach a pulse generator to the unlabeled test point immediately to the left of U2.
 Pulses must be positive with a duration of approximately +3.3 to 5V peak to peak square wave.
-No high voltage is connected to this test point.
-It is also recommended that the anode of the GM tube be disconnected. - 2.
+No high voltage is connected to this test point. - 2.
 Power on the instrument. - 3.
 Connect the instrument to the PC running Observer USB using the USB cable.
 An application window for the attached instrument should open within a few seconds. - 4.
 Go to View > Cal Panel menu of The Observer USB Software to access the Calibration Screen. - 5.
 Record the currently displayed dead time.
-(Default is 2.0E-4 seconds.) - 6.
+(Note the current deadtime) - 6.
 Change the dead time to 0 and click the Update Settings button.
 After a second or two the instrument should beep to acknowledge that the new setting has been received, stored, and applied.
 Setting the dead time to 0 seconds causes the device to not apply any dead-time correction at all, so the display should report the true input pulse rate. - 7.
 Run the pulse generator at several different rates to span the range of the instrument.
-For the Digilert200, the maximum working input pulse rate should over-range at 235,000 CPM (2,200 Hz).
+For the SEI Inspector EXP, the maximum working input pulse rate should be about 367,000 CPM (6.123 Hz).
 Verify that the value reported by the instrument is within ±10% of the input value in all cases. - 8.
 Change the dead time back to the setting recorded in Step 5.